General Contractor Invoice Template with Change Orders

 Invoice: INV 2026 0509

-This helps both sides connect the invoice to the correct job.
+This lets both sides connect the invoice to the correct job without any guesswork.

 Original contract amount